kdaniel90/laravel-shop/readme.md

 1. frontend (react) part - npm run build
 2. docker - docker compose build
 3. start - docker compose up -d

+#additional notes
+ - the project is divided in 2 sections, the frontend part consisting in one page (http://{domainName} (default localhost), and an administration BO where one can add / modify products http://admin.{domainName} (default: admin.localhost)